evildmp/arkestra_medic/README.txt

 # clone this project into the virtualenv
 git clone git@github.com:evildmp/arkestra_medic.git

+# some packages use the wheel installer, so make it available
+pip install wheel

 # install all the packages it needs
 pip install -r arkestra_medic/requirements.txt